AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 - **TextString** as: STRING
   - Remarks: The text String to extract a SubString from.
 - **StartingFrom** as: NUMBER
-  - Remarks: A Number (1-based index) for the starting character position to get the substring from.
+  - Remarks: A Number (1-based index) for the starting character position to get the SubString from.
 - **EndingAt** as: NUMBER
   - Remarks: A number (1-based index) for the ending character position to get the substrinbg from.
 #### Returns